apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>Specifies the exact name, name prefix, or regular expression pattern for matching the name of the ComponentDefinition
-<p>CompDef specifies the definition used by the component that the referent object resident in.
+custom resource (CR) used by the component that the referent object resident in.</p>
-If not specified, the component itself will be used.</p>
+<p>If not specified, the component itself will be used.</p>
 </td>
 </tr>
 <tr>